Coastal Residents In North Carolina Reeling After Catastrophic Flooding

 James is an avid sports watcher, whether it be professional or college.
 He loves the Miami Heat, Philadelphia Eagles, Boston Red Sox, Carolina Hurricanes, and his beloved NC State Wolfpack.
 Heβs always down for a game of basketball, so message him for a challenge.
 Give him a like on Facebook and follow him on Twitter @JamesWCCB!

-Temperatures come awfully close to the triple digits over the next two afternoons.
+Highs in the mid-90s with increasing humidity levels will lead to heat indices approaching the triple digits over the next two afternoons.

 icons go here